teaching-lab/reflective-diary/README.md

 ## Why use the reflective diary?

 Regularly using the reflective diary serves multiple purposes:
-* It reminds you to reflect your teaching.
+* It reminds you to reflect on your teaching.
 * It provides you with a convenient place to collect notes for the future.
 * It helps you see all the different aspects of teaching.
 * It enables you to track your progress.